 The RN to BSN completion program is tailored to working adults, offering online part-time enrollment in eight-week terms.

-MSN classes are currently offered in a Live Virtual (synchronous) format.
+MSN classes are currently offered in a Live Virtual (asynchronous, online plus synchronous weekly Zoom meetings) format.

 Both RN to BSN and MSN programs are accredited by the Accreditation Commission for Education in Nursing.

 - Nurses at the BSN level have higher levels of job satisfaction (Nursing Outlook)

 - Nurses with a BSN earn 22.5% more than nurses with only an associate's degree (Data from PayScale)

 - Over 80% of employers have a strong preference for nurses with a BSN (American Association of Colleges of Nursing)

 - Better patient outcomes are associated with higher proportions of BSN-educated nurses (Medical Care, The Lancet, etc.)